Interview Question: What Is Your Greatest Strength?

 - I have an extremely strong work ethic.
 When I'm working on a project, I don't just want to meet deadlines.
 Rather, I prefer to complete the project well ahead of schedule.
 Last year, I even earned a bonus for completing my three most recent reports one week ahead of time.

 - I have extremely strong writing skills.
-Having worked as a copy editor for five years, I have strong attention to detail when it comes to my writing.
+Having worked as a copy editor for five years, I have a deep attention to detail when it comes to my writing.
 I have also written for a variety of publications, so I know how to shape my writing style to fit the task and audience.
 As a marketing assistant, I will be able to effectively write and edit press releases and update web content with accuracy and ease.

 - I am a skilled salesman with over ten years of experience.
 I have exceeded my sales goals every quarter, and I've earned a bonus each year since I started with my current employer.

 - I pride myself on my customer service skills and my ability to resolve potentially difficult situations.
 With five years of experience as a customer service associate, I have learned to effectively understand and resolve customer issues.
 On a related note, I also have strong communication skills, which help me work well with customers, team members, and executives.
 I am known for being an effective team member with a talent for giving presentations.

 Answers to Avoid

 This is not the time to be humble.
-While you do not want to exaggerate your strengths, you should be comfortable articulating what makes you an ideal candidate.
+While you do not want to over-exaggerate your strengths, you should be comfortable articulating what makes you an ideal candidate.
 Creating a list of your strengths (as they relate to the job) will help you answer this question with confidence.